-The sampling frame of the NEDS is limited to a subset of the universe: hospital-based EDs in the States for which HCUP ED data (SID and SEDD) are available.
-The list of hospital-based EDs in the frame consists of all AHA community, non-rehabilitation hospitals that report total ED visits in each of the frame States that could be matched to the ED data provided to HCUP.
+The sampling frame of the NEDS is limited to a subset of the universe: hospital-owned EDs in the States and District of Columbia for which HCUP ED data (SID and SEDD) are available.
+The list of hospital-owned EDs in the frame consists of all AHA community, nonrehabilitation hospitals that report total ED visits in each of the frame States and District of Columbia that could be matched to the ED data provided to HCUP.
 If an ED in the AHA survey could not be matched to the ED data provided by the HCUP data source, it was eliminated from the sampling frame (but not from the target universe).